Kristyn Scorsone

 Rutgers University - Newark

-Kristyn Scorsone (they/them) is a PhD candidate in the American Studies program at Rutgers University-Newark where they study LGBTQ+ history, African American women’s history, urban history, and public history.
-They conduct interviews and are the volunteer manager for the Queer Newark Oral History Project, a community-directed initiative to capture the life stories of LGBTQ+ people in and of Newark, NJ.
+Kristyn Scorsone (they/them) earned a PhD in American Studies at Rutgers University-Newark.
+Their research focuses on LGBTQ+ history, African American women’s history, urban history, and public history.
+They are a public historian with the Queer Newark Oral History Project, a community-directed initiative to capture the life stories of LGBTQ+ people in and of Newark, NJ.

-They have a chapter in the 2024 anthology: Queer Newark: Stories of Resistance, Love, and Community edited by Dr. Whitney Strub.
+They have a chapter in the 2024 book: Queer Newark: Stories of Resistance, Love, and Community edited by Dr. Whitney Strub.
+Their chapter, “Glitter on Halsey Street: Queer and Trans World-Making In Newark, 1970s–Present,” covers two generations of Newark’s LGBTQ+ history, bars and clubs of the 1970s and contemporary Black lesbian-owned businesses and activism.
 Lambda Literary listed Queer Newark as among their most anticipated books for February, 2024!

 Queer Newark is available through Rutgers University Press.

-Their forthcoming dissertation, A Way Out of No Way: The Labor and Activism of Black Queer and Transgender Women in Newark, New Jersey, 1970s-present draws extensively on their research with the Queer Newark Oral History Project as they examine Black queer and transgender women’s labor and related activism in Newark from the 1970s to the present.
-Since joining the project in 2015 they have conducted over two dozen oral histories, given numerous talks, oral history workshops, interviews, and presentations, designed and led Queer Newark walking tours, co-curated the 2017 traveling exhibit, At Home in Newark: Stories from the Queer Newark Oral History Project, and produced and hosted the Queer Newark podcast.
+Since joining QNOHP in 2015 they have conducted over two dozen oral histories, given numerous presentations, oral history workshops, and interviews, designed and led Queer Newark walking tours, co-curated the 2017 traveling exhibit, At Home in Newark: Stories from the Queer Newark Oral History Project, and produced and hosted the Queer Newark podcast.

 You can check out Kristyn Scorsone's Trans Sites of Power Apple Guides Map highlighting places where transgender individuals stood in their power, resisted oppression, found joy, shared community knowledge, and formed radical coalitions.
 They also shaped Apple's Pride 2023 campaign, "Illuminating Us."
 Their research for Apple explored solidarity and allyship in the LGBTQIA+ community through a narrative framework based on their work as an oral historian with Queer Newark.
 Their work influenced how editorial and design teams across Apple Services honored Pride-led narratives globally on Apple TV, podcasts, music, maps, and their app store.

-Available for research and teaching opportunities, talks, LGBTQ+ diversity, equity, and inclusion (DEI) training, public history projects, and consultation, including workshops for K-12 educators on how to use the Queer Newark Oral History Project as an diverse historical resource to meet New Jersey's LGBTQ+ curriculum mandate.
+Available for faculty positions, presentations and guest lectures, LGBTQ+ diversity, equity, and inclusion (DEI) training, public history projects, and consultation, as well as workshops for K-12 educators on how to use the Queer Newark Oral History Project as an diverse historical resource to meet New Jersey's LGBTQ+ curriculum mandate.

 Contact: k.scorsone@rutgers.edu